andrewharmellaw/deck-aspergers-and-dev-leadership/PITCHME.md

 It was hard because I had all the information needed to do the thing.
 Plus I was probably good at it.

 It sucked because the way to solve this first problem was to hand off my sucky jobs to people.
-But thats a terrible thing.
+But that's a terrible thing.
 It's a classic example of "shit rolling downhill".
 To make my life better I make the lives of those below me worse.
 Plus this reinforces the hierarchy.
 I can;t delegate to those parallel to me.
 Thats organising, not delegating.
 I can only give it to those over whom I have power.
 By by delegating I'm saying "I ama making you do this."
 Even if you are a good boss, and do all the right things about delegating (you took a course or read a book) you're still playing in the same system.

 What you need to do is _change the system_.